 The Eastern Trail

-The Eastern Trail is a multi-use rail-trail that runs through Saco and connects to Old Orchard Beach, continuing north toward Portland and south toward Kennebunk.
-From the hotel it is a bikeable route directly into Old Orchard Beach without ever getting in a car.
+The Eastern Trail is a multi-use rail-trail running through Saco and connecting directly to Old Orchard Beach, continuing north toward Portland and south toward Kennebunk.
+From the hotel it's a bikeable route into OOB without ever getting in a car or dealing with Route 1.
 Bike rentals are available locally.
 Ask at the front desk.

 Drive to Ferry Beach State Park, do the Tupelo Trail boardwalk (30 minutes, completely flat, unlike anything else around here), then walk onto the beach for a swim before 10 AM.
-Come back, have breakfast, and figure out the afternoon from there.
+Come back for breakfast and figure out the afternoon from there.
 That is a better start to the day than any amusement park can offer, and it costs $4.50.